-A few years ago I noted Keats’ references to and delight in a thrush in his garden, and so found a kindred joy in Dorothy’s writing about the singing thrush, which she later describes as ‘our own Thrush’, mentioning its ‘impatient shout’.
+A few years ago I noted Keats’ delight in a thrush in his garden, and so found a kindred joy in Dorothy’s writing about the singing thrush, which she later describes as ‘our own Thrush’, mentioning its ‘impatient shout’.

 ‘The thrush is singing.
 There are I do believe a thousand Buds on the honeysuckle tree all small & far from blowing save one that is retired behind the twigs close to the wall & as snug as a Bird’s nest.’
 Thursday 3rd June 1802

 ‘There was our own Thrush shouting with an impatient shout – so it sounded to me.’
 Saturday 19th June 1802

 See the quote-mosaic review of this enchanting journal by a vibrant, life-loving woman.